Home

 We Need Your Input!

 To build a plan for everyone, we need your help!
 We will be engaging the community to get feedback on how best to prioritize safety improvements for the city.
 Whether you walk, bike, drive, use a wheelchair, take transit, or ride a scooter, we want to hear from you.
 Explore our feedback opportunities to share your thoughts in the interactive map and survey tabs.
-For more background on the project explore the resources and FAQ tabs.
+For more background on the project expand the sections below.

-An ADA Transition Plan is a roadmap that helps cities and towns make sure that their buildings, streets, and sidewalks are accessible to everyone, including people with disabilities.
-"ADA" stands for the Americans with Disabilities Act, which is a law that requires public places to be accessible.
+An ADA Transition Plan is a roadmap that helps cities and towns ensure that their public rights-of-way facilities, such as sidewalks, curb ramps, pedestrian crossings and pedestrian signals, are accessible to everyone, including people with disabilities.
+“ADA” stands for the Americans with Disabilities Act, which is a law that requires public places to be accessible.

 The Transition Plan includes: